kevcodez/kevcodez-blog/docs/posts/2020-02-02-alerting-kibana-uptime/README.md

 date: "2020-02-02"
 ---

-# Monitor uptime and latency with Elastic's Heartbeat
+# Alerting downtimes in Slack using Heartbeat and Kibana Watchers

 This is a two parts series, check out the first part, [Elastic Heartbeat uptime and latency monitoring](/posts/2020-02-02-elastic-heartbeat-uptime-latency-monitoring).